TheDrOfDoctoring/Synthetics/README.md

 ## Augmentation Chamber

-The augmentation chamber is where you can install or remove parts.
+The Augmentation Chamber is where you can install or remove parts.
 To install something, put an installabie item, such as an augment or body part, in the slot above the "Install" button.
 Then, click the "Install" button.
 Any replaced or removed parts will be dropped into the output slots.